svan-jansson/netler/README.md

 end
 ```

-### 2. Run Mix Task to Generate .NET Project and Elixir Module
+### 2. Run a Mix Task to Generate .NET Project and Elixir Module

 ```bash
 > mix netler.new